msanatan/msanatan.github.io/blog/2017/fun-with-pygame/index.md

                 game['player'] = 'X'
 ```

 We only allow the spacebar to reset the game when it's over and to ensure that the user can't play while the game is over we add some checks by the update function and the player switch logic.
 Without resetting the game with spacebar, the game would not update.
 And that's our game!
-If in doubt, you can compare your source code to [mine](https://gist.github.com/msanatan/fc7eb982e3f7f5842f19c8e6d5a3759d).
+If in doubt, you can compare your source code to <a href="https://gist.github.com/msanatan/fc7eb982e3f7f5842f19c8e6d5a3759d" target="_blank" rel="nofollow noopener noreferrer">mine</a>.
 There are slight differences in the order but this is everything.

 ## One More Thing

 I'm sure the vast majority of your friends won't be going on the command line to run Python files and play your game.
-Let's package it in a format they can easily use. [cx_Freeze](https://anthony-tuininga.github.io/cx_Freeze/) takes your Python scripts and makes them into executables.
+Let's package it in a format they can easily use. <a href="https://anthony-tuininga.github.io/cx_Freeze/" target="_blank" rel="nofollow noopener noreferrer">cx_Freeze</a> takes your Python scripts and makes them into executables.
 It's perfect for what we want.
 Install with pip `pip install cx_Freeze` and create a *setup.py* file in your directory with the following content:

 ```python
 import cx_Freeze